canvas-medical/documentation/collections/_api/allergyintolerance.md

             type: json
           - name: encounter
             description: >-
-              Encounter when the allergy or intolerance was asserted
+              Encounter when the allergy or intolerance was asserted<br><br>
+              **Canvas does not currently support concurrent creation of resources on the same encounter.** Please avoid issuing concurrent requests that reference the same encounter to this endpoint, or to any other endpoints that reference encounters.
+It is OK to issue concurrent requests to these endpoints as long as the requests reference different encounters.
             type: json
           - name: onsetDateTime
             description: >-